New England Patriots wide receiver Stefon Diggs denies accusations of assault and strangulation

 (CNN) — New England Patriots wide receiver Stefon Diggs, facing charges for strangulation and assault, is denying the accusations against him, according to statements from his attorney and from the NFL team.

-According to CNN affiliate WCVB in Boston, citing court documents from Dedham District Court in Massachusetts, Diggs is accused of felony strangulation or suffocation and misdemeanor assault and battery charges from an alleged incident December 2.
+According to court documents from Dedham District Court in Massachusetts, Diggs is accused of felony strangulation or suffocation and misdemeanor assault and battery charges from an alleged incident December 2.

 “The New England Patriots are aware of the accusations that have been made regarding Stefon Diggs,” the Patriots said in a statement to CNN Sports.